luismiguelcasadodiaz/splunk/02_working_with_time.md

 ### `Timewrap`
 Helps to display  the result of  `timechart` command in such a way that each time period is a separate series.
-We can compare data over specific tiem period
+We can compare data over a specific time period
-`tiemwrap`tipically will follow a `timechart`command
+`tiemwrap` tipically will follow a `timechart`command

-transforms a regular timechart like this one
+Transforms a regular timechart like this one.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/1e546a45-c52a-437f-9930-56bc5243ea7f)

-into a chart to compare 6 hours periods where you can see that recent peaks has been under control in last six hours.
+Into a chart to compare 6 hours periods where you can see that recent peaks have been under control in the last six hours.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/3d4e8575-1582-474f-a197-b1568a3102ce)